Dick Rowe

-He is historically presented in popular music history as the man who did not sign the Beatles.
+He is historically presented in popular music history as the man who did not sign The Beatles.
 In Brian Epstein's 1964 autobiography, Rowe is quoted as having rejected them with the words: "Guitar groups are on their way out, Mr. Epstein", although he denied ever having said this.
 He later signed the Rolling Stones after their audition, thanks to an introduction and encouragement from George Harrison.

 Life and career

 Rowe was born in London.
-He joined the A&R department at Decca in 1948, where his responsibilities were both to discover and produce records by new talents.
-In 1953, he produced "Broken Wings" by vocal group, the Stargazers, the first locally-produced and non-American record to reach number one on the newly-published British singles chart.
+He joined the A&R department at Decca in 1948, where his responsibilities were to both discover and produce records by new talents.
+In 1953, he produced "Broken Wings" by vocal group the Stargazers, the first locally-produced and non-American record to reach number one on the newly-published British singles chart.
 He persuaded jazz singer Lita Roza to record the novelty song "(How Much Is) That Doggie in the Window", another number one hit in the UK, and had further success in the early and mid-1950s with recording artists including David Whitfield, Winifred Atwell, Jimmy Young, and the Beverley Sisters.